Surajv311/LearningMicroservices/README.md

 **Task2**: Create a logic wherein you can get the health status of your postgres and redis containers from app running on port 8000?
 In database/ dir, I have defined the postgres and redis configs, which I use and later in app.py I check the health of both containers.
 ```
-I have segregated code in app.py under name Task2 which can be referred
+I have segregated code in app.py under name Task2 which can be referred.
+Also have created config files in database dir.
+Note that in the postgres config defined: Either I can directly use the postgres url defined in variable, or I can export it in my local env by running command in terminal:
+export POSTGRES_DB_URL="postgresql://postgresdluser:1234@localhost:7002/fapidb"
+And then extract value from this variable using os.getenv() ~ same can be seen in the postgresDbConfig.py file
 ```

 **Task3**: Write an async version of health check code for postgres and redis in 8000 port app, and try getting the health status of both sync and async code?